MileHacker Logo

 • Major highways (I-65) go directly to park exits.
 Roads within the park are paved and generally in good condition.

-• Drive carefully on winding park roads and adhere to posted speed limits.
+• Drive carefully on winding the park's road network and adhere to signs with speed limits.

-• Be aware of deer, especially at dawn and dusk; they appear commonly and might dart into the road.
+• Be aware of deer, notably in the early morning and evening; they appear commonly and might dart into the road.

 Requirements & Navigation